scitags/flowd-go/rpms/flowd-go.1.md

 The **API** plugin will create an HTTP server providing a REST API through which one can send flow events.
 Please refer to the documentation provided with the implementation for information on how to interact with the provided API endpoints.

-- **bindAddress [string] {"127.0.0.1"}**: The address to bind the server to in the format.
+- **bindAddress [string] {"127.0.0.1"}**: The address to bind the server to.
 As usual `"0.0.0.0"` will make the server listen on every available interface configured with an IPv4 address.
 You can also provide an IPv6 address.

 - **bindPort [int] {7777}**: The port to bind the server to.
 Bear in mind this value **MUST** be equal to o lower than `65535` as ports are represented with 16-bit unsigned integers.

-## netlink
+## firefly
-The **netlink** plugin will leverage the `sock_diag(7)` `netlink(7)` subsystem to find information on TCP{4,6} sockets with an established connections.
-Given netlink's design, this information must be polled at a regular interval.
-Connection closures will be implicitly inferred from the disappearance of established connections.
-Flows with either source or destination addresses belonging to private networks won't be taken into account.
-Please refer to the implementation for a list of these so-called private address ranges.

-- **pollIntervalSeconds [int] {5}**: How long to wait to poll netlink for information again, in seconds.

-- **experimentID [int] {55}**: The Experiment ID to embed in all netlink-discovered flows.

-- **activityID [int] {55}**: The Activity ID to embed in all netlink-discovered flows.
+The **Firefly** backend expects to receive UDP fireflies to parse them and generate flow events based on its contents.
+A typical use case for this plugin is the enrichment of fireflies with information from the `netlink(7)` subsystem where flowd-go behaves as a firefly relay.
+Be sure to check the documentation on the firelfy backend for more information.

+- **bindAddress [string] {"127.0.0.1"}**: The address to bind the UDP socket to.
+As usual `"0.0.0.0"` will make the server listen on every available interface configured with an IPv4 address.
+You can also provide an IPv6 address.

+- **bindPort [int] {10514}**: The port to bind the UDP socket to.
+Bear in mind this value **MUST** be equal to o lower than `65535` as ports are represented with 16-bit unsigned integers.

+- **bufferSize [int] {4096}**: The size of the buffer data arriving on the UDP socket will be written into in bytes.
+If you're expecting large fireflies you should consider increasing this number.
+Bear in mind that this value **MUST** be larger than `2048` or else flowd-go will refuse to start after printing an error.

+- **deadline [int] {0}**: The deadline (in seconds) to apply to the UDP socket.
+If set to `0` then no deadline is applied.
+Please bear in mind this is a fine-tuning parameter that shouldn't usually be tampered with.
+Configure a different value at your own risk!

+- **hasSyslogHeader [bool] {true}**: Whether the incoming firefly is expected to contain a `syslog(2)` header or not.
+This mainly controls how the
+  UDP payload is parsed.

 # BACKENDS
 This section lists the configuration options available for each of the provided backends.
 For a deeper explanation please